Mel B. Loses In Court But Judge Orders Stephen Belafonte Not To Distribute Sex Tapes

 While all of the items Mel B. wants to claim have been denied possible by the court, the temporary restraining order issued against Belafonte came bundled with another court order.
 Apparently, authorities have ordered Belafonte to stay away from their family home in Los Angeles as well as their three daughters, 18-year-old Phoenix, 10-year-old Angel, and 5-year-old Madison.

-Mel B. and her ex-husband Stephen Belafonte have hit a rough patch in their marriage only five months after tying the knot.
+Mel B. and her ex-husband Stephen Belafonte hit a rough patch in their marriage only five months after tying the knot.
 According to the singer, in November 2007 shortly after her Dancing with the Stars finale, Belafonte choked and slammed the Spice Girl against the floor.
 Apparently, Mel B. was physically abused anytime something good would happen in her career.
 “When something good would happen for me, he would beat me down to let me know that he was in charge,” says Mel B.

 Five years later, Belafonte supposedly accused Mel B of flirting with the popular singer Usher during the taping of The X Factor.
 This suspicion of Belafonte’s triggered him into a blind rage, which led him to punch the former Spice Girls member in the face resulting in a split lip.